Logic-gate-sys/nft_marketplace/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## -------------------------- Main Frontend Features -----------------------------------

+1. image carousal for useful information on top : in the market page such as
+--- new collections
+--- trending collections
+--- special collections

+2. When user profile is click :these features must be shown
+- username? optional if user sets it || edit icon to rename
+- email ? optional if user sets it   || edit icon to rename
+- avatar ? optional if user sets it   || edit icon to change

+- account address
+- accont balance

+- nfts sold - list view / details show when nft is clicked
+- nfts minted -list view
+- nfts bought - list view

+- suggested nfts you might be interested in